 When a variable is quantitative, its association with a component can be studied by computing its correlation with the sample contributions.
 The function quantVarAnalysis allows to compute the correlation tests and to draw the corresponding scatter plots using ggplot2.

+'''

-''' ### Quantitative variables ## Compute pearson correlations between variable 'age' and the sample contributions ## on all components. ## We are interested in correlations exceeding 0.3 in absolute value, and plots will only be ## for correlations exceeding this threshold. resQuant <- quantVarAnalysis(params=params, icaSet=icaSetMainz, keepVar="age", '''
+### Quantitative variables

+## Compute pearson correlations between variable 'age' and the sample contribution

+## on all components.

+## We are interested in correlations exceeding 0.3 in absolute value, and plots with the place of the place

+'''